apify/apify-docs/sources/platform/actors/development/actor_definition/source_code.md

 ---

-The Apify Actor's source code placement is defined by its [Dockerfile](./dockerfile.md).
-If you have created the Actor from one of Apify's [templates](https://apify.com/templates) then it's by convention placed in the `/src` directory.
+The structure and placement of an Apify Actor's source code is defined by its [`Dockerfile`](./dockerfile.md).
+If you create the Actor from one of Apify's [templates](https://apify.com/templates), the source code by default is placed in the `/src`.

-It's completely up to you what language and technologies, including various binaries (Chrome browser, Selenium, Cypress, or any other dependency of your choice) you use in your project.
-The only requirement is that you have to define the Dockerfile that will build the image for your Actor, including all the dependencies and your source code.
+You have the flexibility to choose any programming language, technologies, and dependencies (such as Chrome browser, Selenium, Cypress, or others) for your projects.
+The only requirement is to define a Dockerfile that builds the image for your Actor, including all dependencies and your source code.

 ## Example setup

-Let's take a look at the example JavaScript Actor's source code.
-The following Dockerfile
+Let's look at the example JavaScript Actor's source code structure.

+The following `Dockerfile`:

 ```dockerfile
 FROM apify/actor-node:16